jh3y/vincent-van-git/README.md

 ![Bear codes image on graph](src/shared/assets/images/bear.png)

 ## How?
-Vincent van Git works by pushing empty commits to an empty Github repository.
+Vincent van Git works by pushing empty commits to an empty GitHub repository.
 As a user, you draw the image you want on the grid.
 This equates to an Array of numbers that are either 0, 1, 2, 3, or 4.
 After configuring your settings, you are able to download the shell script.

 Vincent makes checks using a serverless function and gets a commit multiplier.
 The check consists of making sure the settings are valid.
 That means that the username exists as does the repository.
 Also, the repository must be empty.
 If the checks pass, the function grabs the highest amount of commits per day for the username.
 The front end uses this to generate a shell script that will commit empty commits to a local repository.